Georgios Delikaris: 1970–71

-1971-72
+1971–72

-The next season (1971–72) started with him doing his national service.
+The following season started with him doing his national service.
 This was to take its toll on the young player who was often sidelined due to exhaustion and injury by manager Alan Ashman.
 Part of the press started to question his loyalty to the side, followed by part of the club following.
 Though little is known of details, his life outside the football field continued to challenge the strict morals of the time and land him with fines and punishments, this time a lifetime ban from the national side, which would later be revoked.
 Even so, Delikaris did not cease to amaze with his footballing abilities, receiving flattering comments from foreign peers.

-1972-75
+1972–75

-During the 1972-73 preseason camp, Delikaris is given the team's captaincy.
+During the 1972–73 pre-season, Delikaris was given the team's captaincy.
 Again though his appearances were inconsistent and his injuries frequent.
 He was later stripped of the captaincy, only to return after apologising to the chairman Nikolaos Goulandris (who was said to adore him), to a series of impressive performances which ended the year in success and a double for Olympiacos.

 The 1973-74 season was remembered for his catalytic performance in the side's largest ever win against Fostiras with 11-0, and the recapturing of the Championship with a record number of points and goals.
 While the following season he regained the captaincy and played an important part over the two legs, in the historic aggregate win over Celtic F.C. in the European Champions' Cup.
 In light of this The Times reported on his technical gifts, commenting that he was well aware of the secrets of football.
 He also impressed at the international level excelling against West Germany, while enthusiastic reporters hailed him as the only man to dribble Beckenbauer, who later acknowledged his talent.
 However the season was followed by unrest as Delikaris protested against the poor pay for the club's Greek players, while Goulandris resigned in protest for reasons unknown.
 On 26/3/75 Delikaris featured in a World's Best XI alongside other legends such as Johan Cruyff, Pele, Jairzinho and his teammate in Olympiacos Milton Viera against R.S.C.
 Anderlecht, in honor of the Belgian legend Paul Van Himst in an 8-3 loss.
 The team won the championship which was to be the last for a number of years, followed by news of Delikaris' departure, while he was rumoured to be in talks with Celtic.